haripriyaM-ai/Vehisense-ai/README.md

-# VehiSense AI
+# Transpot AI

 Edge AI Diagnostic Assistant for Mechanics — reconstructs vehicle failure progression instead of only reporting fault codes.

 ## What it does

-VehiSense AI takes vehicle telemetry (speed, brake temperature, brake pressure, RPM) and reconstructs the **story of a fault** — not just the fault code — so mechanics can see how a failure developed and what to inspect first.
+Transpot AI takes vehicle telemetry (speed, brake temperature, brake pressure, RPM) and reconstructs the **story of a fault** — not just the fault code — so mechanics can see how a failure developed and what to inspect first.

 ## Demo